tonomoshia/learning_log_082024/plan.md

 - Open Source Intelligence (OSINT): Is interesting and tangentially related to my duties at work
 - WordPress: I would like to learn more about Full Site Editing with the Block Editor.
 This is just a hobby.
 I also enjoy the community around WordPress and our local in-person meetups have started again.
 - Buddhism: for personal reasons
+- Prompt Engineering: to get better results from ChatGPT and Perplexity

 ## How I will proceed for this month
 - Python: probably not getting into this month